SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 This limits the width of the lens of a camera because of the uncertanity in momentum.

-Taking the agle, and dividing it by 3000

 ![[Pasted image 20210308113318.png]]

+Taking the angle, and dividing it by 3000